pboardman/cmangos-utils/administration/README.md

 - mysql command line client

-You can use `apt-get install mysql-client` if you have a debian based distro
+You can install it with `apt-get install mysql-client` if you have a debian based distro

 ## config file
 just update the config file to match your DB ip, username and password to use the scripts